Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

-We begin our study on the decoherence of chromophores embedded in biological complexes by dielectric relaxation through modelling the chromophore as a quantum point dipole in a quantized electromagnetic field.
+The starting point in our exploration of the decoherence of chromophores in biological complexes by dielectric relaxation is that of a model system in which the chromophore is assumed to be a quantum point dipole in a quantized electromagnetic field.
 Two types of dipoles are present within such a system.
-Firstly, we have permanent dipoles generated by the anisotropy of the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) of the chromophore~\cite{ColorMechanism}.
-Secondly, we have the purely quantum transition dipoles responsible for dissipation and excitation transfer via coupling to the electromagnetic field.
-The transition dipole is generated by the overlap of the HOMO and LUMO states on the electric dipole.
-Such a quantum dipole within an electromagnetic field will have an interaction energy given by $H_I = -\Vec{d}(t)\cdot \Vec{E}(t)$ where $\Vec{E}$ is the time-dependent electric field and $\Vec{d}$ is the electric dipole associated with the spin system.
-Performing a canonical quantization for this interaction yields
+Firstly, there are permanent dipoles generated by the anisotropy of the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) of the chromophore~\cite{ColorMechanism}.
+Secondly, there are the purely quantum transition dipoles responsible for dissipation and excitation transfer via coupling to the electromagnetic field.
+However, due to the timescales of dephasing being on the order of ps, and radiative decay on the order of ns we can effectively neglect the transition dipoles when considering dynamical dephasing.
+As in Ref.~\cite{McKenzieGilmore}, we employ a spin-boson model for the chromophore system by neglecting less relevant and slower-acting terms in the Hamiltonian.
+The system Hamiltonian takes the form

-We have expressed the dipole operator in the energy eigenbasis of the system such that $\Vec{d}_{ij}=\bra{i}\Vec{d}\ket{j}$, where $\ket{1}$ and $\ket{2}$ are the HOMO and LUMO states of the system.
-We can rewrite the above in explicit operator form as